276 Area Code Scam Report

 Not all 276 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 82%, meaning 8 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 67.7%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 78.3%, meaning 8 out of 10 calls are robots.
+Computer & technical support follows at 76.7%.
 If your phone rings from a 276 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions